 I have a love hate relationship with winter.
 On one hand, it’s the universal season of cheer and I’m counting down the days until Christmas.
 On the other, I’m dreading all that lovely snow that looks so beautiful in pictures, yet makes going outdoors just plain miserable.

 This post is all about winter boots, but if you’re shopping for rain boots, check out this post here with my favourite everyday rain boots from Cougar!

 Here in Canada winters are a serious thing.
 So when it comes to winter boots, they need to be able to withstand all kinds of weather this unpredictable season will throw at you.

 From snow and slush, to pouring rain rain – you just need to be ready for anything!
-So keep reading for my 5 key checklist on how to choose the best winter boots for women.
+So keep reading for get my checklist on how to choose the best winter boots for women.

 What to Look For in Your Next Winter Boot